tocisz/homepage-data/posts_source/012-VESA-output-by-FPGA.md

 date: 2019-08-06
-abstract: Generating VESA signal of cellular automaton by FPGA.
+abstract: Generating VESA signal of cellular automaton simulation by FPGA.

 # VESA output by FPGA